kisom/kyleisom.net-archive/body.md

 It is based on the Google translate API, which is apparently deprecated.
-This taught me some valuable lessons: first, **never** trust a single vendor to have a locked in API (funny that this should have to be remembered given the history of tech) and second, it’s always wise to pull from multiple sources.
+This taught me some valuable lessons: first, **never** trust a single vendor to have a locked in API (funny that this should have to be remembered given the history of tech) and second, it's always wise to pull from multiple sources.
 Either way, I ended up pulling this off pretty quickly, so it is a bit rough but it works (as long as Google Translate works...)
 [irssi scripts](https://github.com/kisom/irssi-scripts): scripts for irssi.